From soarGFS to soarV2

 - The number of points in the map is significantly higher in soarV2.
 This is due to the fact that the underlying model has a resolution of about 25 km (instead of 50 km for soarGFS).

 - The wind speed and direction are also shown by default on soarV2.
-You can hide the wind or switch to numerical values by clicking to the “layers” button at the bottom right of the screen.
+You can hide the wind via the main menu (at the top left of the screen).

 - The colors of the points are not always exactly the same between soarGFS and soarV2.
 This is because the computation for the thermal quality is slightly different in both tools.